tianysun/tianysun.github.io/honorawards.md

 * The 1st place in Chorus Contests in the 15th Beijing Students Art Festival, from Beijing Municipal Education Commission in 2015. [📄](assets/img/15chorus.jpg)

-* The 3rd place in the fifth Aisa Ballroom Dance Federation International Standard Dance Championship, from Asia Dancesport Union in May, 2012. [📄](assets/img/abdf2.jpg)
+* The 3rd place in the 15th Aisa Ballroom Dance Federation International Standard Dance Championship, from Asia Dancesport Union in May, 2012. [📄](assets/img/abdf2.jpg)

 * Received certificate of Gold Medal International Latin Dance, from China Ballroom Dance Federation on Feb 9th, 2012.  [📄](assets/img/gold.jpg)